How to Apply

 Academic rank and salary are commensurate with experience and academic credentials.
 Please address inquiries to Jill Bixler, Search Lead, WK Kellogg Eye Center, 1000 Wall Street, Ann Arbor, MI, 48105, or at firstname.lastname@example.org and cc: Shannan Saltz, Department Faculty Affairs Office, at email@example.com and Wendy Mrdjenovich at firstname.lastname@example.org

-Michigan Medicine’s Kellogg Eye Center is dedicated to improving lives around the world by enhancing vision.
-Located in culturally rich southeastern Michigan the department has over 100 clinical and research faculty and more than 500 employees in 10 different locations surrounding beautiful Ann Arbor.
-The department is deliberate in fostering a culture centered around the guiding principles of teamwork, caring, integrity, and innovation.
+Kellogg Eye Center at Michigan Medicine is dedicated to improving lives around the world by enhancing vision.
+Located in culturally rich southeastern Michigan, the department has over 100 clinical and research faculty and more than 500 employees in 10 different locations surrounding beautiful Ann Arbor.
+Our guiding principles are teamwork, caring, inclusion, innovation, and integrity.

-We welcome applicants to apply who are Board-eligible or certified in ophthalmology and have completed a pediatric ophthalmology fellowship with a focus in glaucoma.
-This full-time position is on the clinical track.
+We welcome applicants to apply who are Board-eligible or certified in ophthalmology for full-time positions on the clinical track.
 The University of Michigan is a collaborative educational institution with leading programs in every discipline from engineering to business to public health with whom our current faculty partner.
 As a faculty, we are committed to having a diverse workforce, environment, and culture.

 M.D., hold or have the ability to obtain the appropriate medical licenses in the state of Michigan, and be Board-eligible or Board-certified in Ophthalmology.
 Evidence of clinical competency and competency in clinical and didactic teaching is also expected.
 Completed subspecialty fellowship training is highly desirable.